MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-sections-on-form.md

 1. Open the form designer to create or edit a form.
     - More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)
 2. In the command bar, select **Add control**, or in the left pane, select **Layouts**.
-3. In the **Layouts** pane, , select a section control to add it to the form.
-4. In the **Layouts** pane, select a section control and drag it onto the form preview.
+3. In the **Layouts** pane, select a section control and drag it onto the form preview.
 As you drag the section on the form preview, you will see drop targets where you can add the section.
-5. Drop the section in the location you want.
+4. Drop the section in the location you want.
     - Sections can be dropped before or after any existing section.
     - Sections can also be dropped in the empty area within a tab.
 In this case the section will be added in an available space so as to evenly distribute sections across the tab columns.
     - Hovering over a tab header when dragging a section changes the currently selected tab, allowing you to add the section to a different tab.
-6. Repeat steps 3-5 above if you want to add more sections.
+5. Repeat steps 3-4 above if you want to add more sections.
-7. In the command bar, select **Save** to save the form, or select **Publish** if you want the save and make your changes visible to end-users.
+6. In the command bar, select **Save** to save the form, or select **Publish** if you want the save and make your changes visible to end-users.

 ### Add sections to a form using selection